What is Chamomile?

 Home Remedy for Stomach Cramps

 Chamomile has been found to contain fairly strong antispasmodic and anti-inflammatory constituents.
 Therefore, it has been found to be effective in treating stomach and intestinal cramps.
-Simply prepare a cup of Chamomile tea following the directions on the package and drink it twice a day until while symptoms are present (one cup first thing in the morning, and one in the evening).
+Simply prepare a cup of Chamomile tea following the directions on the package and drink it once or twice daily.
+If the symptoms continue for more than 2 days, consult your physician as soon as possible.

 Home Remedy for Insomnia

-Chamomile is wonderful remedy for sleep disorders such as insomnia.
-Simply make a chamomile tea 30 to 45 minutes before going to bed to treat sleeplessness.
+Chamomile is an effective remedy for sleep disorders such as insomnia.
+Simply make a chamomile tea about 30 minutes before going to bed for a restful sleep .

 Home Remedy for Irritable Bowel Syndrome (IBS)